DigonIO/pypermission/docs/pages/quick_start.rst

 ==================

 To get started, assume we are writing a RBAC permission system for a chat based online support service.
-The permission system provides three group type for accounts, normal `user`, `moderator` and `admin`.
+The permission system provides three role type for accounts, normal `user`, `moderator` and `admin`.

 User accounts should be able to: